ypinhsuan/tp/docs/UserGuide.md

     ![Find class before](images/ugimages/FindClassBefore.png)

-* You find out that you are teaching 2 tutorials this semester.
+* You find out that you are only teaching 2 tutorials this semester and hence decides to accept more classes.

     ![Find class after](images/ugimages/FindClassAfter.png)